 About 3% of mammals are pair bonders, or socially monogamous.
 Socially monogamous means they stay together, but may fool around on the side.
 No species of animal is sexually monogamous, although a pair within a species may stay sexually monogamous.

 Humans are a pair-bonding species.
 We have the brain circuits to bond to a mate, or in non-scientific terms, fall in love.
 Promiscuous animals do not have pair-bonding circuitry.
-The mechanisms for pair-bonding involve the reward circuitry and dopamine.
-Bonding to another is the original addiction.
+The mechanisms for pair-bonding involve the reward system and dopamine.
+Bonding to another, as in pair bonders, is the original addiction.
 Studies of pair bonders show two things:

 - They are more susceptible to addictions.